g0v-it/data-budget/README.md

 ## Credits

 - the RDF datastore and the SPARQL endpoint is based on the [Blazegraph community edition](https://www.blazegraph.com/)
-- the gov-ap ontology and the smart data management platform was developed by Enrico Fagnoni (enrico at LinkedData.Center) using the SDaaS platform by [LinkedData.Center](http://LinkedData.Center/)
+- the gov-ap ontology and the smart data management platform was developed by [Enrico Fagnoni] (https://github.com/ecow) using the [SDaaS platform by LinkedData.Center](http://LinkedData.Center/)
-- API server and gateways was developed by Yassine Ouahidi (yass.ouahidi at gmail.com ) from [DataChef](http://DataChef.Cloud)
+- API server and gateways was developed by [Yassine Ouahidi](https://github.com/YassineOuahidi)
+- [LOD-VIEW](http://lodview.it/) was developed by [Diego Valerio Camarda](https://www.linkedin.com/in/dvcama) and [Alessandro Antonuccio](http://hstudio.it/).

 Thanks to all project contributors, to the [Copernicani community](https://copernicani.it/) and to the [g0v asia community](http://g0v.asia) for ideas and support.

 ## License